BusinessQuantumGuide/BusinessQuantumFAQ/README.md

 - What’s the main drawback of the system, i.e., what spec is the worst/most needs to improve?
 - What prevents this architecture from being scalable right now?

+### Where can I get these performance parameters?

+Some of these can be found on company websites.
+For others, you may need to read the press releases or journal articles announcing a specific device.

+Many of these performance parameters are also summarised in several "scorecards" hosted on the Quantum Computing Report website [5], but a subscription is required to access these.

 ### What is the difference between a noisy intermediate scale quantum (NISQ) device and a fault tolerant quantum computer?